woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

 Package install on Red Hat
 ==========================

-This page describes how to perform a package installation of **Boundless Suite** |version| on Red hat-based Linux distributions.
+This page describes how to perform a package installation of **Boundless Server** |version| on Red hat-based Linux distributions.

 .. note:: For upgrades, see the below section on :ref:`Upgrading <install.redhat.packages.upgrade>`.